pratheekv39/Manchester-Encoding-using-OpenGL/README.md

        [Setting up OpenGL in Visual Studio 2022](https://youtu.be/PeeyWLzRWGg?si=5SRm5CczUR90dQLi)

-  11) The output of the file is to be given dynamically ( i.e., on User Input, the Polar NRZ-I signal is generated)
+  11) The output of the file is to be given dynamically ( i.e., on User Input, the Manchester signal is generated)

       i) On pressing 0 from the keyboard, the signal level changes from positive to negative